ltelab/disdrodb/docs/source/contribute_data.rst

 The ``/data`` directory must contain your raw data files, while the ``/ground_truth`` directory must contain the corresponding ground truth files.

-Once the reader is run with the raw data, the output files are compared to the ground truth files.
-If the files are identical, the reader is considered valid.
+If the raw data are text files, the ground truth files must be Apache Parquet (DISDRODB L0A) files generated by the DISDRODB L0 processing of the raw data.
+If the raw data are netCDF files, the ground truth files must be netCDF (DISDRODB L0B) files generated by the DISDRODB L0 processing of the raw data.

-If you arrived at this point and you didn't open yet a Pull Request in the `GitHub disdrodb repository <https://github.com/ltelab/disdrodb>`__ and in the `Github DISDRODB Metadata Repository <https://github.com/ltelab/disdrodb-data>`__, do it now so that the DISDRODB maintainers can review your code and help you with the final steps !
+If you arrived at this point and you didn't open yet a Pull Request in the `GitHub disdrodb repository <https://github.com/ltelab/disdrodb>`__ and in the `GitHub DISDRODB Metadata Repository <https://github.com/ltelab/disdrodb-data>`__, do it now so that the DISDRODB maintainers can review your code and help you with the final steps !

 .. note::
-   To open a Pull Request in the `Github DISDRODB Metadata Repository <https://github.com/ltelab/disdrodb-data>`__, you need to  ``git push`` the changes of your local ``disdrodb-data`` directory.
+   To open a Pull Request in the `GitHub DISDRODB Metadata Repository <https://github.com/ltelab/disdrodb-data>`__, you need to  ``git push`` the changes of your local ``disdrodb-data`` directory.

 .. note::